-The aftermath is the most uncertain as it is dependent on A Receivers experience with the topic of mental health and The Sharers resilience.
-Without the language to handle this situation, the aftermath that follows compounds the situation until it becomes tunes out.
+The main areas of tension are before the person opens up, the moment they open up, and the aftermath.
+The aftermath is the most uncertain as it is dependent on a Receivers experience with the topic of mental health and The Sharers resilience.
+Without the language to handle this situation, the aftermath exasperates the situation.

-Opening up is a vulnerable
+Takeaway — Opening up is a

-experience for everyone included.
+vulnerable experience for everyone.